microsoft/FluidFramework/packages/dds/tree/docs/wip/treeStorage.md

 Drawbacks:

 * The chunking process is inflexible.
 Traversing trees of certain shapes will require jumping around to different parts of the B-tree even when traversing nodes that are adjacent in the `logical tree`.
 There is no sort order or chunk size that can guarantee good locality for all regions of a tree of arbitrary shape.
 Accessing any node in the tree is an asynchronous operation because any part of the logical tree might belong to a chunk that has not yet been downloaded.
-* The implementation is more complicated than the simple chunk tree.
+* The implementation is more complicated than the Simple Chunk Tree.

 Potential Optimizations:

 * Path keys in the B-Tree are always sub-paths of the keys in the B-Tree node above them.
-Note how in the diagrams above, Eliminate this redundant shared prefix from all paths to greatly reduce the storage needed for the keys, especially for very deep trees (which will have very long paths).
+Eliminating this redundant shared prefix from all paths greatly reduces the storage needed for the keys, especially for very deep trees (which will have very long paths for leaf nodes).
+It also makes move operations more efficient since B-tree nodes that do not contain the part of the path that got updated by the move don't need to change.
 * Deduplicate/intern sections of paths within a B-Tree node that are repeated to save additional storage.
-This can be done with a prefix tree on each B-Tree node.
+This can be done with a prefix tree on each B-tree node.

 ### SPICE Tree